Guidelines for Reasonable Accommodations for Study/Memory Aid

 - Serve as a substitute of studying – because a cue sheet will not help if a student has not studied the material.

-- DSS will email the Faculty Notification Letter to the faculty regarding the support of a memory aid/cue sheet for quizzes, midterms and final exams.
+- DSS will email the Faculty Notification Letter to the faculty regarding the support of a study/memory aid for quizzes, midterms and final exams.

 - The faculty member should contact DSS if there are any concerns regarding this accommodation.